parth-15/parth-15/README.md

 Hi there 👋
 I'm Parth.
-I am looking for full time roles in smart contract development/security.
+I am looking for part time roles(freelancing/contract) in smart contract development/security.
 I am currently working as Junior Security Researcher(part time) at SpearbitDAO.
 Apart from this, I also do bug hunting on code4rena and immunefi.

 # Achievements